zw459123678/xiaozhi-esp32-server/README_en.md

 ### 4.Configure Project

-Modify the `Config.yaml` file to configure the various parameters required for this project.
-The default LLM uses `Chatglmllm`, you need to configure the key to start.
+Modify the `config.yaml` file to configure the various parameters required for this project.
+The default LLM uses `ChatGLMLLM`, you need to configure the key to start.
-The default TTS uses `Edgetts`.
+The default TTS uses `EdgeTTS`.
 This does not require configuration.
-If you need to replace it with` TTS`, you need to configure the key.
+If you need to replace it with`Doubao TTS`, you need to configure the key.

-Configuration description: This is the default component of each function, such as LLM default to use the `Chatglmllm` model.
+Configuration description: This is the default component of each function, such as LLM default to use the `ChatGLMLLM` model.
 If you need to switch the model, it is the corresponding name.

+The default configuration of this project is only the lowest operating cost configuration（`glm-4-flash`and`EdgeTTS`are free），If you need to be better and faster, you need to combine the use of the deployment environment to switch the use of each component。

 ```
 selected_module: